 - Mind Love – Melissa Monte covers everything from depression and anxiety to energy vampires.
 Experience self-improvement and transformation one episode at a time.

 - No Stylist Left Behind – Nina Tulio regularly prioritizes her balanced approach to life first-hand.
 Her podcast, which she cohosts with J. Ladner, specifically covers stylist business advice, but there are plenty of episodes dedicated to mental health and spiritual wellness.
 (If you’re a reader, you should check out Nina’s column on the Schedulicity blog as well.)

 - Oprah Super Soul – The title of the podcast explains it all, really.
 Or even just one word: Oprah.

-- Take Flight – With a heavy fitness bent, this podcast by Mark Whittle features interviews with entrepreneurs, sports professionals, and more and covers a wide range of topics that will help you plan and reach your goals.
+- Take Flight – With a heavy fitness bent, this podcast by Mark Whittle features interviews with entrepreneurs, sports professionals, and more.
+It covers a wide range of topics that will help you plan and reach your goals.

-- Wellness Realness – Christina Rice loves a deep dive into health and wellness, and we mean deep.
+- Christina The Channel – Christina Rice loves a deep-dive into health and wellness, and we mean deep.
 Expect hyper-specific topics like histamine intolerance and nootropics.
 In other words: realness.

-- Your Day Off – Presented by Schedulicity and hosted by Hairdustry, this podcast covers all things hair industry including what we should all be doing with our time after-hours.
+- Your Day Off – Hosted by Hairdustry, this podcast covers all things hair industry, including what we should all be doing with our time after-hours.